-As a caregiver of a person with a progressive or life-limiting illness, you may have noticed a change in your loved one’s condition.
-Perhaps treatments don’t seem to have the effect they once did, or it’s harder to manage symptoms.
-Maybe your loved one is in increasing pain.
-You may be wondering if hospice care is the right option—and what’s the best way to get the conversation started.
+As a caregiver of a person with a progressive illness, you may have noticed a change in your loved one’s condition.
+Maybe your dad has tried numerous treatments that have become less effective in managing his COPD over time.
+Or perhaps your wife has several chronic illnesses and a procedure meant to relieve one has caused serious problems.
+Maybe your loved one is in increasing pain as their cancer has spread.
+You may be wondering if it’s time to consider hospice—and how to get the conversation started.

-Amy Newman, RN and CHPN with VNSNY Hospice and Palliative Care, suggests that you start by acknowledging the topic’s difficulty.
-“Saying ‘I’m going to ask you a few sensitive questions,’ helps to let your loved one know that you’re bringing up a delicate but important topic, and it reminds you to address the subject with kindness and compassion.”
+Amy Newman, a Certified Hospice and Palliative Nurse, often has such conversations with patients and families.
+She suggests that you start by acknowledging the topic’s difficulty.
+“Saying ‘I’m going to ask you a few sensitive questions,’ helps to let your loved one know that you’re bringing up a delicate but important topic, and it reminds you to speak with kindness and compassion.”

-As a hospice and palliative care nurse, Newman often has similar conversations with patients and families who are considering hospice care.
-By focusing questions on your parent’s desires and needs, and how he or she is feeling, you’ll find out what is important to him or her.
+By focusing questions on what your loved one wants and on how they are feeling, you’ll find out what is important to them.
 If your parent is undergoing cancer treatment, you might ask:

+Hospice care from VNSNY is provided by a dedicated team of professionals with special training to help patients and families.
 Remind your parent—and any other family members—that enrolling in hospice care will allow your family to make the most of your loved one’s time as the illness advances.
-Rather than thinking of it as “giving up,” think of it as choosing to enjoy the people you love, in familiar surroundings.

-Anyone can make the referral to VNSNY Hospice and Palliative Care by calling 1-212-609-1900.
-Our staff will take care of everything, from assessing eligibility to verifying insurance coverage.
-Our primary concern is providing your loved one with the comfort and dignity that he or she deserves.
+For more information, or to get started with VNSNY Hospice and Palliative Care, call us at 1-212-609-1900.
+Our staff can answer your questions and can help with everything, from assessing eligibility to verifying insurance coverage.
+Our primary concern is providing your loved one with the comfort that they deserve.